ronghao-zhang/airline-database/README.md

 4. `CSDS341_Project_Code` directory contains `.sql` code that can be used in `MySQL BenchWork 8.0 CE` for table creation and deletion.

+## Functionalities
+(Last Updated on 2022-07-28)
+1. This project includes the `.sql` file that aims to create the database in `MySQL` server.
+2. A user can use R pipelines to communicate with this database.
+3. This database system **DOES NOT** have different views created for different users (i.e. travelers and crew).
+4. Java GUI to be implemented.

 ## Responsiblities and WorkLoad

 **Contributor**: Luke Zhang